Jeff Waters: Legacy

 Waters is well respected in the metal community for his technical skill and versatility on the guitar.
 In Annihilator, he plays extremely difficult passages on rhythm guitar, lead guitar, bass guitar, acoustic guitar, and classical guitar.
 Even when he is playing challenging material, he does so with speed, fluidity and precision.
 He has also arranged some Annihilator songs into unplugged versions.

 Waters has been cited by many metal musicians worldwide as an influence on their own music.
-Artists from many bands such as 3 Doors Down, Slipknot, Nickelback, Megadeth, Killswitch Engage, Lamb of God, In Flames, Danko Jones, H.I.M., Children Of Bodom, and WOLF have either cited Waters as an influence or have revealed themselves as a fan of Annihilator or his guitar playing.
+Artists from many bands such as 3 Doors Down, Slipknot, Nickelback, Megadeth, Killswitch Engage, Lamb of God, In Flames, Danko Jones, HIM, Children of Bodom, and WOLF have either cited Waters as an influence or have revealed themselves as a fan of Annihilator or his guitar playing.

-Music writer Joel McIver identified Waters as the third best metal guitar player in his 2008 book The 100 Greatest Metal Guitarists.
+Music writer Joel McIver identified Waters as the third-best metal guitar player in his 2008 book The 100 Greatest Metal Guitarists.
 Waters has been compared to Dave Grohl of Foo Fighters, due to being a multi-instrumentalist.

-Waters is reported to have ghost-written many successful country/pop ballad songs for other artists.

 Watersound Studios Inc. has been Waters' studio since 1994.
-In 2003, Waters relocated his home from Maple Ridge, BC to Ottawa, ON, where he continues to be a well-known and sought-after mixing/mastering engineer and producer.
+In 2003, he relocated his home from Maple Ridge to Ottawa, where he continues to be a sought-after mixing/mastering engineer and producer.
+Watersound Studios Inc. is now based in Durham, England.

 Waters shares the same name as Jeff Waters, an independent alternative musician based in Baltimore, Maryland, but their music is unrelated and the two are unaffiliated.